Table of Contents

 4. Border Collie

-Border Collies are great dogs, and they are working dogs.
+Border Collies are great working dogs.
 They are highly energetic and are always willing to please.

-If you cannot guarantee that you will provide lots of exercise, then this breed is best avoided.
+If you cannot guarantee that you can spend a lot of time, effort, and energy training them, then this breed is best avoided.

 5. Bloodhound